Welcome To Great Expectations!

 If you would like to be placed on a wait list in case a space frees up for 2015, please e-mail me [Email address: rebecca #AT# greatexpectationsbc.com - replace #AT# with @ ] with your contact information and due date, and I will let you know if a birth spot becomes available.
 If you are already one of my clients or we have a prior connection, please give me a call and we will make special arrangements if possible.

 After 9 1/2 years in Utah I transferred my first baby to the hospital for a non-birth related reason after a lovely birth.
-I hope at least another 9 1/2 years go by before another little one needs transferred.
-It wasn’t the 9 1/2 years that I hoped for…my second baby was transferred exactly one year after the first after another perfect birth…darn Group Beta Strep.
+I hope at least another 9 1/2 years go by before another little one needs transferred. **** It wasn’t the 9 1/2 years that I hoped for…my second baby was transferred exactly one year after the first after another perfect birth…darn Group Beta Strep.
 The third baby I transferred was a very unique situation.
 A very very very quick VBAC birth with the baby born in the car with mild pneumonia.

 My maternal and fetal mortality rate is zero.

 The national transfer rate for out-of-hospital births is around 10% for moms and 3% for babies so I’ve been very fortunate.